 Coordinator: Richard Sidebottom (Centre of Development Studies)

-Lecturer: Richard Sidebottom (Centre of Development Studies)
+Lecturers: Richard Sidebottom (Centre of Development Studies) and Dr Shailaja Fennell

 Aims and objectives:

 With a focus on contextual diagnosis and practical application, students on this course learn through active participation in lectures and workshop presentations.
 The course covers a number of core themes including food security, entrepreneurship, youth employment, natural capital and technology to illustrate the multi-faceted nature of the SSA development paradigm(s).

 Booth, D., 2012, Development as a collective action problem, Synthesis report Africa Power & Politics Programme, www.institutions-africa.org

 Brautigam, D., 2009, The Dragon's Gift: The Real story of China in Africa, Oxford Univ Press